-Ms. Becker explained that to date NIPSCO has not undertaken any targeted economic development projects that are eligible for recovery through the Gas TDSIC.
+Ms. Becker explained that to date NIPSCO has not undertaken any Targeted Economic Development Projects that are eligible for recovery through the Gas TDSIC.
 However, NIPSCO continues to work with interested parties on potential projects, and it will continue to keep TDSIC stakeholders informed to the extent the projects are developed enough to present to them prior to submitting in a TDSIC filing.
 Ms. Becker testified that in the TDSIC-1 Order, the Commission approved NIPSCO's proposal to include all rural customers in the updated estimate and to provide an 80% credit to the TDSIC tracker for actual margins received from all new customers added under the rural extension projects.

-Ms. Becker testified that NIPSCO met with the OUCC and interested stakeholders on August 3, 2017.
-During that meeting, NIPSCO identified known changes to projects from Plan Update-6.
-She testified that, as of the time of filing, NIPSCO was not aware of any unresolved issues.
-She also stated that NIPSCO is not including any major change as part of this proceeding.
+Ms. Becker testified that NIPSCO met with the OUCC and interested stakeholders, including representatives of the Industrial Group and US Steel on August 3, 2017.
+During the August 3 meeting, and, based upon the information known at that time, NIPSCO identified known changes to projects from Plan Update-6.
+She extended NIPSCO's appreciation of the time and attention of the OUCC and the stakeholders throughout the TDSIC process.

+Ms. Becker testified that, as of the time of filing, NIPSCO was not aware of any unresolved issues, but recognized that the OUCC and the stakeholders may continue to ask questions and reserve comment on any further issues that they may identify as a result of the filing.
+She stated that NIPSCO is not including any major change as part of this proceeding.
+Ms. Becker sponsored the presentation relating to its updates to the 7-Year Gas Plan that NIPSCO provided to the OUCC and its stakeholders during the August 3, 2017 meeting as Confidential Attachment 1-B.